fridolinvii/Dynamic_Oracle_Based_NFT_BCC22/docs/index.md

 Don't forget to checkout your upgraded cards!
 Did you get a gold star?

 ### Raffel
 Congratulation!
 As a proud owner of the NFT, you will participate in the raffle.
-It will be on the 7.
-Mai 2022 at 00:40!
+It will be on the 11.
+Mai 2022 at 20:45!
 Good Luck!

 ### Bonus
-Every 12h, the statistic of the players get updated.
+Every hour, the statistic of the players get updated.
 Refresh the metadata and see if the statistic of your player has changed!

  [![metadata](https://img.youtube.com/vi/xFVUJ8wf60o/0.jpg)](https://www.youtube.com/watch?v=xFVUJ8wf60o "metadata")